The Fiction We Live: Production

-Following the release of Too Bad You're Beautiful, From Autumn to Ashes was approached by Island Record who showed interest in signing the band.
+Following the release of Too Bad You're Beautiful, From Autumn to Ashes was approached by Island Records who showed interest in signing the band.
 The deal fell through after a disagreement between the band and label over the production of The Fiction We Live.
 The band would eventually sign to Vagrant Records after months of speculation.

 Videos

-Three music videos were produced for The Fiction We Live: "The After Dinner Payback", "Lilacs & Lolita," and "Milligram Smile."
+Three music videos were produced for The Fiction We Live: "The After Dinner Payback", "Lilacs & Lolita" and "Milligram Smile".
 They aired on Headbangers Ball upon release.

 Musical style

 The album features more clean vocals than the previous album, Too Bad You're Beautiful, with three songs having no screaming vocals.
 "Autumn's Monologue" is a re-working of "The Fiction We Live" with the collaboration of Melanie Wills.
 "Autumn's Monologue" is a continuation of "Short Stories with Tragic Endings" from Too Bad You're Beautiful, while "The Fiction We Live" is a response to "Autumn's Monologue".

 Frontman Benjamin Perri said the songs on The Fiction We Live were more structured compared to the band's debut, saying this was due to the band being together longer.